Pick stocks and manage a high dollar portfolio.

 John Thomas Borowitz

 The TCU High School Investor Challenge is a unique program for high-achieving, motivated high school students who have a strong interest in investing in the stock market.
-The Challenge provides initial training in security analysis and portfolio management.
-To be eligible, you must be currently enrolled in high school with a reasonable expectation of graduating in May or June 2024.
+The challenge provides initial training in securities analysis and portfolio management.
+To be eligible, you must currently be enrolled in high school with a reasonable expectation of graduating in May or June 2027.

 What happens at the High School Investor Challenge?

-• Each student manages a virtual portfolio and delivers periodic stock reports July-March to security analysts for review, critique and execution of his/ her proposed portfolio decisions/stock trades.
+• Each student manages a virtual portfolio and delivers periodic stock reports from July to March to security analysts for review, critique and execution of their proposed portfolio decisions/stock trades.

-Cost is $1200 and covers room, board, and program expenses.
+Cost is $1600 and covers room, board, and program expenses.
 (We recommend that you bring a limited amount of spending money for entertainment and miscellaneous expenses while on campus.)
-The entire program fee is due no later than 30 days after notification of acceptance into the program.

 Financial assistance can be requested by those with financial need.